gracefulife/clova-developer-guide/en/CEK/Guides/BuildCustomExtension/Handle_Custom_Extension_Request.md

 * `version`: The message format version of the current custom extension is v0.1.0.
 * `session`: **This is a new session**.
 It contains the session ID and user details (ID, accessToken) for the new session.
-* `context`: Details of the client device.
+* `context`: This provides details of the client device.
 It contains the device ID and details of the default device user.
 * `request`: The request type is `LaunchRequest`.
 It notifies that the current extension has started.
 It does not contain analysis details of the user's speech input.

 ### Handling IntentRequest {#HandleIntentRequest}
-[`IntentRequest`](/CEK/References/Custom_Extension_Message_Format.md#IntentRequest) receives request messages from CEK as specified by pre-defined [interaction model](#InteractionModel).
+[`IntentRequest`](/CEK/References/CEK_API.md#CustomExtIntentRequest) receives request messages from CEK as specified by the pre-defined [interaction model](#InteractionModel).
 You can use `IntentRequest` for both one-time request and multi-turn request.

 When the message type is IntentRequest, `request.type` field is set to `"IntentRequest"`.
 You can check the name of the intent and analysis details of the user's speech input from the `request.intent` field.
-Then, you analyze the field, process the user request, and return a [response message](#ReturnCustomExtensionResponse).
+Analyze the field, process the user request, and return a [response message](#ReturnCustomExtensionResponse).

-This is an example of a `IntentRequest` type message.
+This is an example of an `IntentRequest` type message.

 {% raw %}
 ```json